 In time, I lose consciousness and my body stiffens and I start jerking aggressively for anything between a minute and my longest being 22 minutes.

-Afterwards I become groggy, confused and exhausted and this feeling sometimes takes days to go to away.
+Afterwards I become groggy, confused, and exhausted and this feeling sometimes takes days to go away.

 My seizures are on the whole now very controlled.
-However, the lasting effects from seizures when they occur can take a while for me to feel myself again.
+However, the lasting effects of seizures when they occur can take a while for me to feel myself again.